-- To finding and implementing scientific, technological, economic and political solutions to environmental problems. - To study the interrelationship between living organism and environment. - To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value. - To study the dynamic processes and understand the features of the earth's interior and surface. - To study the integrated themes and biodiversity, natural resources, pollution control and waste management.
+- To study the nature and facts about environment. - To finding and implementing scientific, technological, economic and political solutions to environmental problems. - To study the interrelationship between living organism and environment. - To appreciate the importance of environment by assessing its impact on the human world; envision the surrounding environment, its functions and its value. - To study the dynamic processes and understand the features of the earth"s interior and surface. - To study the integrated themes and biodiversity, natural resources, pollution control and waste management.